leanneLLL/Sudoku/README.md

 The game was built with C++, Obj-C on Xcode.
-This game is the final project for my [CS250 Introduction to Object Oriented Programming: C++](https://catalog.canadacollege.edu/current/courses/computer-science/cis-250.php)at Cañada College in 2018
+This game is the final project for my [CS250 Introduction to Object Oriented Programming: C++](https://catalog.canadacollege.edu/current/courses/computer-science/cis-250.php) at Cañada College in 2018.